Bikeman868/Urchin/readme.md

 * Rules for determining environment from machine so that this is an optional parameter.
 * Variable declaration and substitution.
 * IP based security with administrator logon to override.
+* Versioning of rules with different versions active in each environment.

 ## Things that Urchin does _not_ do
 * I can't find any way to get ASP.NET to give up on using the web.config file for its configuration settings.
 Microsoft provide no flexibility or extensibility at all in this area, so fo now, you can only use Urchin for settings specific to your application.

+## Known issues
+* If you try to update the environments from a machine that does not have access the REST API does not update the environments, but is returns a success response.
+* In a production deployment the versioned assets do not get served properly.
+This is not a problem in the development environment.
+There may be some specific production environment setups where this problem occurs.

 ## Contents
 | Component | Description |